“Women’s Voices” Radio Program

 Resource Foundation for Development and Human Rights

 To strengthen civic oversight of local budgeting in Taiz.
-The grantee will train youth on monitoring and documenting local budgets and spending in Taiz, conduct field visits to local offices of related ministries and public sector agencies, convene discussion sessions to present the findings, produce a final report with recommendations to address gaps, and establish a website for tracking budgets and spending.
+The grantee will continue monitoring and documenting local budgets and spending in Taiz, conduct field visits to local offices of related ministries and public sector agencies, convene discussion sessions to present the findings, produce a final report with recommendations to address gaps, and develop its website for tracking budgets and spending.

 Promoting Democratic Values through Film